Two ElderLawAnswers member attorneys offer concise definitions of common estate planning terms.Read more

 The Federal Trade Commission also reminds consumers of the "Cooling-Off Rule," which provides that if you buy a living trust in your home or somewhere other than the seller's permanent place of business (say, at a hotel seminar), the seller must give you a written statement of your right to cancel the deal within three business days.

-Or, better yet, seek the advice of a qualified elder law attorney before signing anything.
+Seek the advice of a qualified elder law attorney before signing anything.